QuirkyHotelAide

 Sleazy, no. Been hit on by businessmen 20-30 years older than I, yes.

-What makes someone qualified to life-coach someone else?Well my hotel doesn't have bells for guests to ring, thank heavens.
+Is Subway viewed as a healthy fast food option in Australia?Well my hotel doesn't have bells for guests to ring, thank heavens.

 To become a Guest Service Representative, which is my position, you have to complete about 26 hours (about 3-4 days) of computer training of the system.
 The plus about doing the training is that if you transfer to another Hilton property you don't need redo the gruesome computer work.
 I'm currently a senior in college and double major in International Business & French with a minor in European History.